Machine Translation: Pros, Cons, and What the Future Holds

 - Difficulty predicting and correcting specific grammatical and cultural errors

 In short, the challenges above are ones that are resolved with the addition of a human touchpoint into the translation and localization workflow.
 Translators are essential for catching those cultural nuances, brand cohesiveness, and grammatical errors that machines cannot, and for adding that localized brand touch that will help companies maintain their brand consistency and integrity while scaling globally.
+Given those pros and cons of machine translation, in the next paragraph we predict some of the future trends.

 The Future of Machine Translation